 But, in recent years, there has been much controversy surrounding prostate cancer screenings.
 Professional organizations, including the United States Preventative Services Task Force (USPSTF) and the American Urological Association, offer differing recommendations on the same issue: Should men be screened for prostate cancer?

 “There are a number of factors that go into determining whether or not a screening is right for you, including age, genetics, race, family history and health.
+The key age group where healthy men should seriously consider screening is age 55-70.
 There is no one-size-fits-all ruling for prostate cancer screenings, which is why the first step is a conversation with your physician,” he says.

 Types of prostate cancer screenings

 If your physician recommends a prostate cancer screening is best for you, there are two commonly used tests to screened for the disease: a digital rectal exam (DRE) and a prostate specific antigen (PSA) test.

 A digital rectal exam is typically done during an annual physical or if you are experiencing symptoms of prostate cancer.
 The physician inserts a lubricated, gloved finger into the rectum to feel for lumps or other abnormalities, and also to feel for the size of the prostate.

 A PSA test is a simple blood test that measures the levels of PSA in the blood.
 PSA levels are typically higher in men who have prostate cancer, but an elevated level is not necessarily indicative of cancer.
 Factors like medications, an enlarged prostate, and infection can also affect PSA levels.